Extended deterministic mean-field games: Existence of solutions to extended mean-field games

-\begin{proof} The set $C(\Rr^d)$ endowed with the topology of locally uniformly convergence is a topological vector space, and $\mathcal{A}$ is a compact, convex subset.
+\begin{proof}[Proof of Theorem \ref{teoexist}] The set $C(\Rr^d)$, endowed with the topology of locally uniform convergence, is a topological vector space.
+Moreover, $\mathcal{A}$ is a compact convex subset.
 Thus, by Lemma \ref{Fcont} and Schauder's fixed-point theorem, there exists $\Phi\in C(\Rr^d)$ such that